spacemeat/pyke/README.md

 * `report_actions` prints a report of all the actions each phase will respond to.
 * `clean` specifies that a phase will delete the files it is responsible for making.
 * `clean_build_directory` specifies that the entire build directory tree will be deleted.
+* `clean_external_directory` specifies that the entire externals directory tree will be deleted.
 * `build` is the build action.
 This generates the build artifacts.
 * `run` runs built executables in place.
 Note that CommandPhase commands happen on the `build` action.